IN THIS ARTICLE

 - To provision a new fax number, contact the Spruce Support team and include your preferred area code.

-Please note, because Spruce supports electronic faxing, there is no fax machine required.
+Please note, because Spruce supports electronic faxing, there is no fax machine required nor can it be used with a physical fax machine.

 Receiving a fax